wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/6-exercise-show-m365-data.md

-In this exercise, we'll practice using Microsoft Graph Toolkit components in your application and show data from Microsoft 365.
+In this exercise, you'll practice using Microsoft Graph Toolkit components in your application and show data from Microsoft 365.

 ## Before you start